eric-downes/claude_sync/test/README.md

 This directory contains the test framework for the Claude Sync project, following a test-driven development (TDD) approach.

-## Current Status and Known Issues

-The test framework is currently in the process of being set up.
-There are some configuration issues that need to be resolved:

-1. **ESM vs CommonJS**: The project uses ESM modules (`"type": "module"` in package.json), but Jest has some compatibility issues with ESM.
-We're working on a solution.

-2. **TypeScript Integration**: TypeScript tests need special configuration to work with Jest in an ESM environment.

-3. **Global Mock Setup**: The setup file for global mocks and utilities needs to be properly integrated with Jest.

-### Next Steps for Test Framework Setup
+## Test Framework

+We are using **Vitest** as our testing framework, which provides excellent support for:
-1. Configure Jest to properly handle ESM modules
+- ESM modules
-2. Fix TypeScript integration with Jest
+- TypeScript
+- Fast execution
+- Compatible Jest-like API

+Vitest was chosen over Jest because it has better native support for ESM modules, which is important since our project uses `"type": "module"` in package.json.

+## Current Status

+The test framework is now fully set up and ready for use.
+We have:

+1. Configured Vitest with TypeScript support
-3. Set up proper global mocks and utilities
+2. Set up global mocks and utilities
+3. Created placeholder tests as specifications
+4. Implemented test utilities for file system operations
-4. Create working examples of unit tests
+5. Added examples of working tests
-5. Add integration test support

-Until these issues are resolved, use the test placeholders as specifications for the modules to be implemented.
+The tests are currently passing but are using placeholders for the actual implementation.
+As we implement the real functionality, we'll update the tests to verify the behavior.

 ## Directory Structure